On a certain inequality for the sum of norms and reverse uncertainty relations: Final remarks

 where $ cov_{\phi}(A,B) = \Re\,[{\cal C}_{\phi}(A,B)]$.
 The inequality (\ref{Deb}) is the {\em reverse uncertainty relation} derived in \cite{Deb}.

 As can be seen from the inequality (\ref{Deb}) this reverse uncertainty relation has rather complicated form and is undefined if $|\phi\rangle$ is an eigenvector of $ A$ (or of $B$).
-This is because then $|\psi_{1}\rangle = \delta_{\phi}A|\phi\rangle = 0$ (or $|\psi_{2}\rangle = \delta_{\phi}B|\phi\rangle = 0$) and the inequality (\ref{Dun}) does not hold.
+This is because then $|\psi_{1}\rangle = \delta_{\phi}A|\phi\rangle = 0$ (or $|\psi_{2}\rangle = \delta_{\phi}B|\phi\rangle = 0$) and then the inequality (\ref{Dun}) does not hold.
 These kinds of weaknesses are absent in inequalities (\ref{rev-01}) and (\ref{rev-2}).
 Although inequalities (\ref{rev-01}) and (\ref{rev-2}) do not provide any useful information about the upper bound for the sum of two variances, $(\Delta_{\phi} A)^{2}\,+\,(\Delta_{\phi} B)^{2}$, if $|\phi\rangle$ is an eigenvector of $A$ (or $B$), but even in such a case the left and right sides of these inequalities are finite and well--defined, which cannot be said about inequality (\ref{Deb}).
-Moreover, inequalities (\ref{rev-01}) and (\ref{rev-2}) seem to be simpler in applications than inequality (\ref{Deb}).
+Another weak point of the inequality (\ref{Deb}) can be found analyzing the following quantity